Information-Theoretic Analysis of Unsupervised Domain Adaptation: Omitted Proofs and Additional Discussions in Section

 the bound in Theorem~\ref{thm:ood-semi-bound-1} is incomparable to the bound based on $I(W;Z_i)$.
 This is mainly due to the fact that we use the disintegrated version of mutual information, $I^{X_j'}(W;Z_i)$, and the expectation over $X_j'$ is outside of the square root, which is a convex function.
 Using $I^{X_j'}(W;Z_i)$ instead of $I(W;Z_i)$ allows us to figure out more details about the role of unlabelled target data in the algorithm.
 Additionally, one can also prove a bound based on $I(W;Z_i|X_j')$ (e.g., simply applying Jensen's inequality to Theorem~\ref{thm:ood-semi-bound-1}), which is close to an individual and UDA version of \cite[Theorem~3]{bu2022characterizing}.

-In essence, the first term in Theorem~\ref{thm:ood-semi-bound-1} characterize the expected generalization gap on the source domain (i.e. $\ex{W,S}{R_\mu(W)-R_S(W)}$), then the bound suggests us that it's possible to invoke the unlabelled target data to further improve the performance on source domain, and the simplest case is the semi-supervised learning (when $\mu=\mu'$).
+Furthermore, the first term in Theorem~\ref{thm:ood-semi-bound-1} characterize the expected generalization gap on the source domain (i.e. $\ex{W,S}{R_\mu(W)-R_S(W)}$), then the bound suggests us that it's possible to invoke the unlabelled target data to further improve the performance on source domain, and the simplest case is the semi-supervised learning (when $\mu=\mu'$).

-\paragraph{Compared with \citep{wu2020information,jose2021informationJS}} To conclude, bounds in \citep{wu2020information,jose2021informationJS} fail to characterize the dependence between $W$ and $S'_{X'}$.
+\paragraph{Compared with \citep{wu2020information,jose2021informationJS}.} Notably, bounds in \citep{wu2020information,jose2021informationJS} fail to characterize the dependence between $W$ and $S'_{X'}$.
 More precisely, the algorithm-dependent term in their bounds is $I(W;Z_i)$ or $I(W;S)$, while our algorithm-dependent term is $I^{X_j'}(W;Z_i)$ that directly depends on the unlabelled target data.
+Moreover, while the disintegrated mutual information $I^{X_j'}(W;Z_i)$ and the unconditional mutual information $I(W;Z_i)$ cannot be directly compared, recent work by \cite{wang2023tighter} provides empirical evidence comparing similar terms in the supervised learning setting.
+Specifically, they demonstrate that when the empirical risk is small, such as in a realizable case, the disintegrated mutual information is smaller than the unconditional mutual information.
+Conversely, when the empirical risk is large, the unconditional mutual information is the smaller of the two.